Fritos Mild Cheddar Cheese Dip

 • Monosodium Glutamate, the sodium salt of amino acid glutamic acid, occurs naturally in many foods.
 It’s produced by the fermentation of starch, sugar beets, sugar cane or molasses.

-Check the Ingredients in Lay’s Creamy Jalapeno Dip
+Check the Ingredients in Lay’s Creamy Jalapeno Dip.

 Allergens